 Requesting Symptom Survey results without a business need to do so, may infringe on the privacy of others.
 Email email@example.com if you have concerns.

-Officials who may ask to see your Daily Symptom Survey (DSS) results email, include:
+Officials who may ask to see an employee’s Daily Symptom Survey (DSS) results email, include:

 It is not appropriate to ask to see DSS results: